Want to try your hand at data analytics? Here’s our hand-picked selection of the best free online data analytics courses available right now.

 Level of support

 Free courses rely on self-guided learning.
-Meanwhile, full data analytics programs will generally offer guided support, usually in the form of a tutor or mentor, plus help with job seeking—for example, help writing your data analyst resume and building your data portfolio.
-Some paid courses and bootcamps even provide a job guarantee.
+Meanwhile, full data analytics programs will generally offer guided support, usually in the form of a tutor or mentor, plus help with the job search.

 Many paid data analytics programs tend to provide similar incentives and benefits, as well as covering much of the same core material.
 That’s because they’re competing with other similar programs.